 MARY L. CLEAVE (PH.D., P.E.)
-NASA ASTRONAUT (FORMER)
+NASA ASTRONAUT (DECEASED)

 PERSONAL DATA: Born February 5, 1947, in Southampton, New York.
+Died on November 27, 2023.
 Her father, Dr. Howard E. Cleave, resides in Williamstown, Massachusetts.
 Her mother is deceased.

 EDUCATION: Graduated from Great Neck North High School, Great Neck, New York, in 1965; received a bachelor of science degree in Biological Sciences from Colorado State University in 1969 and master of science in Microbial Ecology and a doctorate in Civil and Environmental Engineering from Utah State University in 1975 and 1979, respectively.